CodyyLee/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is used to present a page in a more understandble way.
+Sectioning out content allows for more readability.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Inline can be nested while Block can only be nested inside another Block element.
+On Inline, height & width have no effect where as on block, they are used to control the element.

 3. What are the 4 areas of the box model?

+content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 5. Explain why git is valuable to a team of developers.

+Git allows a team of developers to work on the same project simultaneously.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.